 When using oil for frying, you need to have your oil temperature dialed in pretty well.

 For 345° to 355°F, start with a little less than medium and adjust the heat to medium as needed.
-Obviously for lower heats, start with low and adjust upwards.
-For very high frying temperatures, just start with a high setting and wait.
+Obviously, for lower heats, start with low and adjust upwards.
+For very high frying temperatures just start with a high setting and wait.

-The temperature of your oil with not remain constant as you are cooking.
+The temperature of your oil will not remain constant as you are cooking.
 When you add cold ingredients, it will drop, perhaps by as much as 20 degrees.
 Do not add too much at once to the pan, to avoid dropping the temperature too much.
 Monitor the heat as you cook.
 Usually, once you begin cooking, you will be able to go by how fast your food is frying, but a good thermometer is always the easiest way.